xipki/xipki/README.md

   - Support of both unsigned and signed OCSP requests
   - Multiple software instances (all can be in active mode) for the same OCSP signer and certificate status sources.
-  - Supported databases: DB2, MariaDB, MySQL, Oracle
+  - Supported databases: DB2, MariaDB, MySQL, Oracle, PostgreSQL, H2, HSQLDB
   - Database tool (export and import OCSP database) simplifies the switch of databases, upgrade of XiPKi and switch from other OCSP system to XiPKI OCSP.
   - Client to send OCSP request